A lower bound for the $n$-queens problem: Introduction

 \section{Introduction}

-An $n$-queens configuration is a placement of $n$ mutually non-threatening queens on an $n \times n$ chessboard.
-Equivalently, this is an order-$n$ permutation matrix in which the sum of each diagonal is at most $1$.
+An $n$-queens configuration is a placement of $n$ mutually non-attacking queens on an $n \times n$ chessboard.
+Equivalently, it is an order-$n$ permutation matrix in which the sum of each diagonal is at most $1$.

 Let $\mQ(n)$ be the number of solutions to the $n$-queens puzzle.
 The problem of determining $\mQ(n)$ was posed in 1848 by German chess enthusiast Max Bezzel (specifically for $n=8$).
-It soon attracted the attention of several eminent mathematicians including Gauss.
+It soon attracted the attention of several eminent mathematicians, including Gauss.
+P\'{o}lya also considered the toroidal $n$-queens problem, in which the diagonals wrap around the board from left to right and from top to bottom.
+We call such diagonals \termdefine{toroidal diagonals}.
+Although our main result concerns the classical $n$-queens problem, the toroidal problem features prominently in our proof.
 For more on the history of the problem, as well as a survey of results and a list of open problems, we refer the reader to Bell and Stevens \cite{bell2009survey}.